 - Make sure you head to a beach at sunset.
 Hawaiians literally pull off the road at sunset to worship the beauty and that’s a great lesson for us Mainlanders to learn.
 Slow down and enjoy the magnificence from the side of the road – you will be rewarded with transcendent memories this way.

-Here’s our 6 favorite family beaches on Maui that are perfect for kids:
+Here’s our 6 favorite Maui beaches that are perfect for kids:

 This is a picturesque, crescent-shaped beach with excellent sand.
 Kapalua Bay delivers on the fantasy of what a Hawaiian beach should look like.
 On the windiest days you can snorkel here and see a terrific variety of marine life including turtles not terribly far offshore.